 There are a number of established campsites with facilities.
 Almost all of them have bathrooms and hot showers; sometimes you’ll have to pay for a hot shower and sometimes you’re limited by time.
 Some have WiFi.
 Others have cafes associated with them.
 They’ll all somewhere around 1,500IKR per person per night, or close to $15USD.
 The campsites are just large grass lots where everyone parks and sets up.
 Most of these have a few electrical hookups available.

 You can find these campsites on Google Maps, but you’re probably better off with an actual map like the National Geographic Adventure map that lists all campsites and attractions.

 Not all roads are paved, even major roads like Route 1 (the Ring Road).
 Gravel insurance is a good idea for that inevitable chip from gravel that gets kicked up from a passing car.
 Watch out for the ruts, and be careful when weather moves through.
 Check road.is for current conditions.
 None of the roads have shoulders either, and this can make driving dangerous in certain conditions.
 Driving around Iceland is safe so long as you’re doing it right.

 Gas stations are unlike anything in the United States.
 A pump could be located anywhere along a road, not even next to a “gas station”.
-These pumps don’t take credit cards, only prepaid cards like phone cards.
-You’ll need to purchase a card at a proper gas station and then you can fill up at remote pumps 24/7.
+These pumps only take cards that have PINs.
+If you don’t know your credit card PIN or it doesn’t have one, you’ll need to use a debit card or purchase a prepaid fuel card at a proper gas station.
 N1 brand stations seem to be the most numerous, but you never know when you’ll be able to fill up so top off whenever you can.